bhauman/lein-figwheel/sidecar/README.md

 ## Creating a component that communicates with the Figwheel client

-Let's make a simple component that preiodically sends the current server side time to the client.
+Let's make a simple component that periodically sends the current server side time to the client.
 This has no practical value but will just server as an example.